 On Virgin Gorda, The Baths with its rock formations, and North Sound, where you can visit Saba Rock, Bitter End Yacht Club, the Pusser bar-restaurant at Leverick Bay, and rent a jet ski or other power water toys from Blue Rush Water Sports, the only permitted jet ski operator in the BVI.

-Then there’s the island of Anegada, where you can see the flamingoes, go bone-fishing or deep-sea fishing and enjoy a fresh lobster lunch or dinner on the beach.
+Then there’s the island of Anegada, where you can see the flamingoes, go bone-fishing or deep-sea fishing, and enjoy a fresh lobster lunch or dinner on the beach.
 And for scuba diving and snorkeling, you might head for The Dogs (a group of uninhabited islets of volcanic origin).
-As well as Monkey Point and Mountain Point (home to shoals of colorful fish, corals and sea sponges).
+As well as Monkey Point and Mountain Point (home to shoals of colorful fish, corals, and sea sponges).

 On the last morning aboard Seaclusion, we were treated to another delightful breakfast/brunch before departing on one of Island Time’s Water Taxi for the trip to St. Thomas.
+Seaclusion and Mariah Princess III have a special offer for May in the British Virgin Islands.

 It was an Amazing BVI Fam Trip and a reminder of our client’s experiences sailing the BVI.